ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/_index.md

 * Configure AWS services / roles (optional) / Infrastructure (optional)
 * Deploy the agent in the chosen infrastructure (EC2 / ECS-fargate / Docker only)

-You will be guided through this procedure using Amplify Central CLI.
-See [Deploy your agents with Amplify CLI](/docs/central/connect-aws-gateway/deploy-your-agents-with-amplify-cli)
+You will be guided through this procedure using Axway Central CLI.
+See [Deploy your agents with Axway CLI](/docs/central/connect-aws-gateway/deploy-your-agents-with-amplify-cli).